manoharkaranth/AI_Questions_and_Answers/README.md

 - <code>Considers related variables which impacts prediction accuracy.
 For ex: price </code>
 - <code>Takes metadata into account to handle seasonality </code>
 - <code>Handles new items with no historical data.
 For ex: If Adidas shoes are new, it will consider Nike shoes data (similar data available) </code>
+#### Q13: How to handle poor quality data?
+<code> Data science is driven by data, without them, one is just another person with opinion.
+Poor quality data is a common scenario and we can tackle it by following means</code>
+- <code>Data cleaning: missing value imputations, outlier handing, balancing data through sampling. </code>
+- <code>Data augmentation: generating more data from existing and available data. </code>
+- <code>Data risk analysis: we should establish data reliability and risk involved. </code>
+#### Q14: Why is Bag-of-Words not applied with deep learning?
+<code>Bag-Of-Words (BoW) is a tokenization method which does not preserve the order.
+It generates token which are understood as text and not as sequence.
+Structure of the sequence is also won’t be preserved.
+So, BoW is typically used in traditional machine learning and not used in deep learning.</code>